TianyiShi2001/Algorithms/README.md

-# Rusty Implementations of William Fiset's Algorithms
+# Rusty Algorithms and Data Structures

-This repository presents the Rust implementation of the provided Algorithms and data structures from William Fiset at: https://github.com/williamfiset/Algorithms
+This repository presents Rust implementation of common algorithms and data structures, most of which are based on William Fiset's Java implementation: https://github.com/williamfiset/Algorithms .
+I highly recommend [his YouTube channel](https://www.youtube.com/user/purpongie), where he explains many of these algorithms in detail using illustrations, animations and pseudocode.

-I highly recommend [his YouTube channel](https://www.youtube.com/user/purpongie), where he explains many of these algorithms in detail.
+In addition to re-implementing W. Fiset's algorithms, I also add original content that might be helpful, such as solutions of classical puzzles e.g. N-Queens and Sudoku.

 ## Usage